 • Prebiotics and postbiotics, like those in Y GUT sensitive, help support neurotransmitter regulation for improved mental clarity.

-Minimalist portrait of a woman with clear, glowing skin, visually representing the gut-skin connection
+Minimalist portrait of a woman with clear, glowing skin, visually representing the gut-skin connection.

 The Gut-Skin Axis